Adobe Creative Cloud

 Subscription-based offering from Adobe Inc.

 Adobe Creative Cloud is a set of applications and services from Adobe that gives subscribers access to a collection of software used for graphic design, video editing, web development, photography, along with a set of mobile applications and also some optional cloud services.
-In Creative Cloud, a monthly or annual subscription service is delivered over the Internet.
+In Creative Cloud (CC), a monthly or annual subscription service is delivered over the Internet.
 Software from Creative Cloud is downloaded from the Internet, installed directly on a local computer and used as long as the subscription remains valid.
 Online updates and multiple languages are included in the CC subscription.
-Creative Cloud was initially hosted on Amazon Web Services, but a new agreement with Microsoft has the software, beginning with the 2017 version, hosted on Microsoft Azure.
+Creative Cloud was initially hosted on Amazon Web Services, but an agreement with Microsoft led to the software being hosted on Microsoft Azure beginning in 2017.

 Adobe offered individual products as well as software suites containing several products (such as Adobe Creative Suite or Adobe eLearning Suite) with a perpetual software license.

 Adobe first announced the Creative Cloud in October 2011.
 Another version of Adobe Creative Suite was released the following year.
 On May 6, 2013, Adobe announced that they would not release new versions of the Creative Suite and that future versions of its software would be available only through the Creative Cloud.
 The first new versions made only for the Creative Cloud were released on June 17, 2013.